mion93/xeption-ms4/README.md

 - Homepage Images were taken from Unspleash and PixaBay

 ## Acknowledgments
-My Mentorhis continuous support throughout the project.
+My Mentor for his continuous support throughout the project.

 The help from the tutors at Code Institute.